soloplxya/cs4248-g31/README.md

 As our programs are quite CPU intensive due to intensive deep learning training, it is recommended that your local GPU have specs similar to that of the `NVIDIA V100 GPU`.

-#### Collab
+#### Colab
-The set-up for collab is much simpler.
+The set-up for colab is much simpler.
 You simply need to upload the notebooks onto your drive.
 Make sure relevant dependencies (for e.g. models to be loaded, pre-training data) is self-contained within the same directory before running any programs.

 > Each notebook contains it own set of specific instructions so it would be good to follow according to the instructions given within each notebook.

-For higher computing power, more GPU can be purchased either through a `pay-as-you-go` scheme or `CollabPro`
+For higher computing power, more GPU can be purchased either through a `pay-as-you-go` scheme or `ColabPro`